How do I take Rosita?

 Short temperature excursions whether hot or cold have little-to-no impact.
 Cold temperatures over prolonged periods of time can increase permeability of the gel and so they should not be refrigerated or frozen.

-The shelf life of Rosita Extra Virgin Cod Liver Oil softgels is two years from the production date.
+The shelf life of Rosita Extra Virgin Cod Liver Oil softgels is three years from the production date.

 Should I take the liquid or the softgels?